ihucos/panini/docs/index.md

 Panini is a delicious mix of tools like `nix`, `docker`, and `process-compose`.
-Seamlessly combined via a simple INI file they create a modern development environments with ease.
+Seamlessly combined via a simple INI file they create modern development environments with ease.

 Or in four words: *Rapid Development Environment Managment.*